 What are interactive books?

 “Interactive books” or “adaptive books” is a general term for a book that requires participation from the reader.
-They can differ quite a bit – in how the participation occurs, as well as how they are setup.
+They can differ quite a bit – in how the participation occurs and how they are set up.
 The downloadable interactive books you will find in the special education world will most likely require lamination and the use of Velcro to move pieces onto various pages.
-(I exclusively use tack though – see why in the video at the end!)
+(I exclusively use tack, though – see why in the video at the end!)

 Why use interactive books?

 These books are a favorite and staple!
 The interactive component of these books keep minds engaged and hands busy.
 Kids love to move the pieces and be in control of the activity – it feels more like a game than work!
 These books work especially well for those with limited attention spans.